PKramek/rl_scheduler/README.md

 # rl_scheduler

-In this repository I implemented simple FLask API, for sending, validating and saving json files used in scheduling training RL models.
+In this repository, I implemented a simple FLask API, for sending, validating, and saving JSON files.
+These JSON files are then used for scheduling of training process in Airflow